BIGJRA/BIGJRA.github.io/rejuv.md

 4. Matthew can be found on Route 3, the second bridge from the bottom.
 5. Cybur can be found on Route 3, next to the mystery egg vendor.

-These are the only five we can get before we get a few more HM's, so return to the Lost Camp and there'll be a few new things we can do.
+These are the only five we can get before we get a few more HMs, so return to the Lost Camp and there'll be a few new things we can do.

 First, Maman will let us donate again.
 Donate another $2500, and the camp will be upgraded for a second time!
 Exit and return.